EcoComplex/TrophicResources/TrophicResourcesEdaphic.md

  records correspond to trophic resources such as springtail, mites, microfauna, larvae, invertebrate eggs, and enchytraeids, typical resources of predatory microarthropods (Table 2).
-Similarly, at the genus level, the typical resources of predators represent 54% of the records.
+Similarly, at the genus level, the typical resources of predators represent 54 percent of the records.
 At the species level, the main resource mentioned is saprophytic fungi.